OK gesture: "The circle" game

 The OK gesture is key feature of a popular school prank called "the circle game".
 Someone who initiates the game makes the gesture below their own waistline and tries to trick an opponent into glancing at it.
 If the opponent glances at it, the gesture maker "has the self-styled right" to punch their opponent, generally on the arm.
 In one variation, a player who can insert their own index finger into the circle without looking at it may punch the circle-maker.

-The circle game is reported to have been played in schoolyards across the United States since at least around the 1970s-1980s, and came to particular prominence after being featured on the sitcom Malcolm in the Middle in the early 2000s.
+The circle game is reported to have been played in schoolyards across the United States since at least the 1970s–1980s, and came to particular prominence after being featured on the sitcom Malcolm in the Middle in the early 2000s.
 Vice News has interviewed an Ohio man who claims he invented the game in the early 1980s, though this has not been independently verified.
 The circle game also made a resurgence in the 2010s as a form of photobomb prank or internet meme, and began to engender controversy after the OK gesture was also sometimes used as a white power symbol starting in 2017.